Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

 Adjusting keyword bids will lower your CPA.

-Every time a person searches for something on Google, an AdWords auction takes place -- All keywords (across all AdWords accounts!) that match the query go head-to-head to fight for the slots at the top of the page.
-Of all the factors determining the winners, 'bid' might be the most important.
+Every time a person searches for something on Google, an AdWords auction takes place.
+All keywords (across all AdWords accounts!) triggered by the query go head-to-head, fighting for the slots at the top of the page.
+Of all the factors determining the winners, the bid might be the most important.

 The higher you bid, the more often you'll appear in search results, but the more you'll pay per click.
-Finding the right balance is key.
+Finding the right balance is essential.

 You'll usually want to adjust a keyword bid based on its performance relative to your CPA target: